Trump indictment takeaways: Prosecutors detail schemes and lies to keep secret papers

 Justice Department prosecutors brought 37 felony counts against Trump in the indictment, relying upon photographs from Mar-a-Lago, surveillance video, text messages between staffers, Trump’s own words, those of his lawyers, and other evidence.

-An aide and close adviser to Trump, Walt Nauta, was charged as a co-conspirator with six felony counts.
+An aide to Trump, Walt Nauta, was charged as a co-conspirator with six felony counts.

 Trump says he is innocent and has decried the criminal case — the second indictment against him in a matter of months — as an attempt by his political opponents to hinder his 2024 campaign.
 He is expected to make his first court appearance on Tuesday in Miami.